-To do this by running a couple of queries, copying the files if needed and run the log shipping jobs takes time.
+To do this by running a couple of queries, copying the files if needed, and running the log shipping jobs takes time.
 I’d rather run a command and recover one or more databases and get back to the problem of the primary instance.

-The Invoke-DbaLogShippingRecovery command is will execute the following steps:
+The Invoke-DbaLogShippingRecovery command it will execute the following steps:

 - Check the agent status and start the agent if it’s not a started state.

 - Retrieve the latest transaction log backup and try to copy it to the secondary instance if it’s not present.
 It will wait and check the log shipping status to see if the backup file is copied.

 - Retrieve the last restored transaction log backup.
 Execute the restore process to get the database up-to-date.

 - Disable the jobs after the copy and restore process.

 - After all the actions it restores the database to a normal state.

 The image below shows the database in a normal state after the command in the SQL Server Management Studio.

 In my example, I showed how I recovered a single database.
 The parameter does accept multiple databases.